-Almost every country in the world faces a serious challenge due to our eating habits.
+In almost every country in the world we face serious challenges due to our eating habits.
 Whether the challenge is undernutrition or obesity, global development efforts in areas such as poverty and disease are under threat.
-But what we eat also threaten the climate, life on land and life below water.
+But what we eat also threatens the climate, life on land and life below water.

 Globally, our diets are too narrow.
-Even though more than 5,000 crops have been used for food historically, we get more than 50 per cent of our plant-based calories from just three crops.
-We get around 75 per cent of our total calories from just 12 crops and five animals.
+Even though more than 6,000 crops have been used for food historically, fewer than 200 are used today and only nine account for nearly 70% of all food produced.
 This lack of diversity in our diet causes a lack of diversity in nature, and also makes us less resilient to pests or diseases in our food supply.

-Many people in middle-income and developed countries, and wealthier people in developing countries, typically consume more meat and other animal proteins than are required for nutrition alone, with adverse impacts on both human and planetary health.
+Many people in middle-income and developed countries, and wealthier people in developing countries, typically consume more meat and other animal-source foods than are required for nutrition alone, with adverse impacts on both human and planetary health.
 Much of this is unsustainably produced.
 Overfishing is threatening not just our fish stocks, but the entire ecosystems of oceans as many species are fished to critical limits or beyond.
-Too many of the crops we eat are grown on freshly-converted land and are not subject to agro-ecological practices which protect the health of soil and water – for future growing and for all the other benefits they supply, from carbon sequestering to providing drinking water.
+Too many of the crops we eat are grown on freshly-converted land and are not subject to nature positive production practices which protect the health of soil and water – for future growing and for all the other benefits they supply, from carbon sequestering to providing drinking water.